bonn0062/GSoD/absolute_beginners.rst

     # create a 1-D array
     a = np.array([1, 2, 3])

-The default data type is floating point and you can explicity specify which data type you want any time:
+The default data type is floating point, but you can explicity specify which data type you want:

 ::